Team100/2020-working/2020Vision/README.md

 To read more, see the [`turret`](./turret) folder.

 ## Ball Detection
+The ball detection code uses the trained models to identify the power cells.
+To read more, see the [`ball-detection`](./ball-detection) folder.

+## Ball Detection Training
 The ball detection image builds the Docker image to re-train SSD MobileNet v1 or v2.
-To read more, see the [`ball-detection`](./ball-detection) folder.
+To read more, see the [`ball-detection-training`](./ball-detection-training) folder.